gazebosim/sdf_tutorials/auto_inertial_params/proposal.md

  different material types for different collisions.
 By default, the value of density would be set equal to that of water which is 1000 kg/m^3.
 A `//link/inertial/density` element would also be added in the spec to allow users to specify the density values on a link level instead of specifying the same values for each collision.
-Note that in libSDFormat versions newer than 14.7.0 and 15.2.0, if `//link/inertial/mass` is also  specified , the link's inertial parameters will be scaled to match the input mass while respecting the ratio of collision density values.
+Note that in libSDFormat versions equal to or newer than 14.7.0 and 15.2.0, if `//link/inertial/mass` is also  specified, the link's inertial parameters will be scaled to match the input mass while respecting the ratio of collision density values.

  3. `//collision/auto_inertia_params` element would be added that can be used to provide some parameters or options for a custom inertia calculator.
 Similar to the `density` element above,